 - Gemini AI Overviews surface the FAQ block on the intake-flow page for insurance-related queries.

 The reason it works is that every page has a real condition, real city, real clinician, real credentials, real schema.
-The model has clean signal to cite.
+The model has clean signal.
 There is no padding, no marketing language, no generic claims about quality.
 The clinic shows up because the page deserves to.

 The same playbook applies to any clinical, legal, or specialist B2B services site.
-The rebuild path is in the WordPress to Next.js migration guide and the speed bar is documented in real Lighthouse scores before and after 6 mid-market rebuilds.
+The rebuild path is in WordPress to Next.js migration path and the speed bar is documented in real Lighthouse scores before and after 6 mid-market rebuilds.

 Traditional rank-tracking does not work for AEO.
 There is no SERP to scrape.
 Citation order is non-deterministic across sessions, even for the same prompt on the same engine.
 Three signals replace it.

 Referrer logs.
-The four engines pass identifiable referrer headers when a user clicks a citation.
-Filter for chat.openai.com, perplexity.ai, claude.ai, and gemini.google.com (plus the Google AI Overviews referrer pattern).
+All four engines pass identifiable referrer headers when a user clicks a citation.
+Filter for chat.openai.com, perplexity.ai, claude.ai, and gemini.google.com, plus the Google AI Overviews referrer pattern.
 Aggregate weekly.
-The trend is what matters; absolute numbers are noisy because users frequently land via direct navigation after seeing a citation without clicking it.
+The trend is what matters.
+Absolute numbers are noisy because users frequently land via direct navigation after seeing a citation without clicking it.

 Branded-prompt monitoring.
 Maintain a fixed list of 30 to 50 prompts that represent the queries you want to rank for.
-Run them weekly across all four engines (manually for the first month; automate after the playbook stabilizes).
-Log which sources each engine cited and whether the client appeared.
-The metric is citation share: percentage of prompts where the client is in the top citation panel.
-Track it weekly.
+Run them weekly across all four engines, manually for the first month, automated after the playbook stabilizes.
+Log which sources each engine cites and whether the client appeared.
+The metric is citation share: percentage of prompts where the client appears in the top citation panel.
 We use a private Notion doc and a once-a-week 30-minute review.

 Assisted conversions.
 PostHog (or GA4) attribution against the LLM referrers.
 The visitor who lands from a Perplexity citation rarely converts on the first session.
 They convert two to four sessions later, often via direct or branded search.
 PostHog's session-stitching makes the assisted-conversion path visible.
 We report this monthly to clients on the mid-market SEO reporting framework.

-A useful sanity check at the 90-day mark: pull the referrer log, run the prompt list, and ask whether the trend on both is up.
+A sanity check at the 90-day mark: pull the referrer log, run the prompt list, and ask whether the trend on both is up.
 If yes, keep going.
 If no, the page-shape audit needs a redo.
-We covered the audit checklist in Core Web Vitals changed in 2025; the AEO version uses the same audit cadence.
+The audit checklist is in Core Web Vitals changed in 2025; the AEO version uses the same cadence.

 When AEO is a distraction (low-citation verticals)